CarolineLienard/Fylo-Data-Component/README.md

 # Fylo Data Storage Component 📦
 # A Project with HTML and CSS

-This is my solution to the first project of the Data Storage component Frontend mentor's challenge.
+This is my solution to the Data Storage component Frontend mentor's challenge.
 This project is really nice if you want to test your CSS skills.

 ## Overview